man572142/MarkDownTest/README.md

 - Clip Editor for permanent clip editing
 - Dynamic audio effect
 - Enhanced Volume Control Range (up to +20dB)
+- Customizable GUI settings
 - Visualized waveform and playback lines
-- Playing across multiple scenes
 - Low Code Design
-- Customizable GUI settings
 - and more…

 <p align="right">(<a href="#readme-top">back to top</a>)</p>